 Before you apply you should be sure that this programme fits your interests and is suitable for your future plans.
 Make also sure that your financial situation allows for a study of two years.
 Recall that the faculty does not provide grants.

 The application platform Master Service Center may also ask for a motivation letter.
 Keep it short!
 Some hints you find herepdf, 17 kb · de.

 - University degree with a duration of at least 3 years and at least 180 ECTS.

 - Final grade has to be 2,5 or better (German grading system).
 Applicants with a Bachelor degree must be within the 65% of the best in their year.

 - Required pre-education (minimum): 6 ECTS in mathematics, 6 ECTS in statistics, 30 ECTS in economics.
 However, also the quality, level, and broadness of the pre-education is taken into consideration, not only the number of credits.

 - Language proficiency: English B2 (Common European Framework of Reference for Languages), certified by IELTS 6.0 or TOEFL 90 (IBT).
 For exceptions see FAQExternal link.
 German proficiency is not required but recommended.

 For a detailed description of the application procedure see the official page of the Master Service Centre.
 You have to apply by using the online application platform - don't send your application via e-mail or on a postal way.

 The online application platform opens from April 1st, the deadline for application is July, 15th!
 The deadline is strict.
-The programme only starts in the winter semester!
+The program starts in the winter semester only!